DigitalHallucinations/SCOUT-2/README.md

 1. **OpenAI API Key**:
    - Sign up for an OpenAI account at [openai.com](https://openai.com/).
-   - Generate an API key by going to the [API Keys](https://platform.openai.com/account/api-keys) section in your OpenAI account.
+   - Generate an API key by going to the [API Keys](https://platform.openai.com/account/api-

+keys) section in your OpenAI account.
    - Copy the API key and paste it in the `OPENAI_API_KEY` field in the `.env` file.

 2. **Google Cloud Credentials**:
-   _ This is not the same as the Google AI Studio.
    - Go to the [Google Cloud Console](https://console.cloud.google.com/) and create a new project.
    - Enable the necessary APIs, such as:
      - Cloud Speech-to-Text